 - Avila Beach: When the weather is great, a beach day is a must on the central coast of California.
 Avila is a quaint beach town near downtown San Luis Obispo and offers a wonderful beach to enjoy.

-- Biddle Ranch Vineyard: The Edna Valley is home to some wonderful wineries near the downtown and I’d highly recommend making an appointment at Biddle Ranch Vineyards to try their wine.
+- Biddle Ranch Vineyard: The Edna Valley is home to some wonderful wineries near downtown and I’d highly recommend making an appointment at Biddle Ranch Vineyards to try their wine.
 You can even bring your own food here to enjoy with your tasting.

 - Downtown San Luis Obispo: The downtown has a lot to offer for boutique shops.
 Pop into Ruby Rose, Ambiance, Wilde House Paper, and Blackwater.